Ultimate CTO Cold Calling Script: Book Meetings With CTOs

 So why contact them then?

-Well, they can be very effective internal champions.
+Well, they can be very effective buying champions.

 Let's find out more 👇